Garmin’s Running Dynamics: Ground Contact and Vertical Oscillation

 Vertical oscillation measures the amount of “bounce” – i.e. vertical up and down movement – generated while running.
-The Forerunner 620 measures “bounce” by tracking the number of centimeters your torso moves from a fixed point during each stride.
+The pod and heart rate monitor measure “bounce” by tracking the number of centimeters your torso moves from a fixed point during each stride.
 According to Garmin, elite runners oscillate less, although they don’t make it clear how much less.

-Which raises the question: are these features useful to the everyday runner?
+Now that we know what running dynamics are, the question is: how are these features useful to the everyday runner?

 To find out, we asked James Dunne of Kinetic Revolution.